 CAA didn't figure in Trump-Modi talks; religious harmony discussed in positive way: FS

 The new citizenship law did not come up for discussion between visiting US President Donald Trump and Prime Minister Narendra Modi, Foreign Secretary Harsh Vardhan Shringla said on Tuesday, noting that the two leaders talked about religious harmony in a "positive way".
-He said that India and the US held talks in five major categories - security, defence, energy, technology and people-to-people contact, with Trump assuring India highest consideration for collaboration in defence sector.
+He said that India and the US held talks in five major categories - security and defence; energy; technology and trade; people-to-people contacts; and global and regional issues, with Trump assuring India highest consideration for collaboration in defence sector.

-Shringla said Modi and Trump also decided to move towards what was referred to as a "big deal" in trade sector.
-He said the two leaders have decided to conclude the ongoing discussions on bilateral trade as soon as possible and give it legal framework and text can be finalised with legal vetting as soon as possible.
+Shringla said Modi and Trump also decided to move towards what was referred to as a "big deal" in the trade sector.
+He said the two leaders have decided to conclude the ongoing discussions on bilateral trade as soon as possible and give it legal framework and the text for it can be finalised with legal vetting.

 "The two leaders also decided to move towards what was referred to as big deal in the trade sector," he said.
 In response to a question on whether the contentious Citizenship Amendment Act that has led to violent protests across the country and the National Register of Citizens were discussed, Shringla said the new citizenship law did not come up in the talks.